Frédéric Boutet: The Amateur (part one)

 “That’s right,” the jeweler said, pleased with himself.
 “You are Marcel Chambrun, my landlady’s son.
 Don’t move, or I shoot!”

-If he had the initiative of a criminal!
+To learn whether he had the initiative of a criminal!

-He choked in an anguish of shame.
+Marcel choked in an anguish of shame.
 He offered reparations, spoke of his mother…so rigid…

 Of his sister, married to an important man…